fisheryv/lobe-chat/docs/Usage/Plugins.md

 ![Plugin Store](https://github.com/lobehub/lobe-chat/assets/28616219/ab4e60d0-1293-49ac-8798-cb29b3b789e6)

-The Plugin Store contains plugins that can be directly installed and used in LobeChat.
+The Plugin Store contains plugins that can be directly installed and used in PlanChat.

 ![Plugin Store](https://github.com/lobehub/lobe-chat/assets/28616219/d7a5d821-116f-4be6-8a1a-38d81a5ea0ea)